Hard Water in Perth: Which Suburbs Are Worst?

 What Can You Do About Hard Water in Perth?

 It fits standard 1/2-inch threads.
 That covers most Australian shower setups.
-No tools needed.
+You do not need tools.
 It takes about five minutes to install a shower head filter.
-The POWERBOX™ filter is $44.99 with free shipping on orders over $40.

 By Lena Hartmann, co-founder of POWERBOX(TM) Hard Water Filters Australia.
 Lena relocated to Perth from Germany in 2018 and spent two years dealing with hard water problems before building the POWERBOX filter range.
 Read Lena’s full profile